Completion of new RCMP detachment in Moncton pushed back | CBC News

 "These discussions will include such tasks as hiring a project manager to oversee the project, finalizing the land purchase, completing the design and engineering aspects of the project, and of course the awarding of the construction contract."

-Even though the project won't hit it's original timeline, he said it 's too important to rush.
+Even though the project won't hit its original timeline, he said it's too important to rush.

 "We're going to have this building for 25 to 30 years.
 We have to do it right and we have to do it responsibly."